Community Banks in Today’s Digital World

 Banking technology has changed exponentially over the past decade.
 From online banking and mobile deposits to enhancements in fraud monitoring, the way we use and monitor money is changing faster than consumers can keep up.
 These advancements have left many wondering where that leaves banks.
 Will the community bank disappear in today’s digital world?

 As a 30-year veteran of the financial industry, I’ve seen the incredible and positive impact technology advancements have had on the way we do business.
-In my current position as senior vice president of retail marketing at Community Bank N.A., how technology can advance our offerings is part of our everyday discussions.
+In my current position as senior vice president of retail marketing at Community Bank, how technology can advance our offerings is part of our everyday discussions.

 Technology is all about service